 Avoidance Canon: Courts may employ an avoidance canon to interpret laws to avoid conflicts with or implications for the Constitution.
 To avoid potential conflicts with the US or state constitutions, laws must be interpreted in this manner (Brock, 2021).
 Courts must consider a wide range of factors during the interpretive process to reach an understanding that is far from straightforward.
-The aforementioned rules act as a roadmap, assisting judges in determining the interpreting laws.
+The aforementioned rules act as a roadmap, assisting judges in determining the intentions of legislators and correctly interpreting laws.